felipecarrillo100/ngx-json-contextmenu-workspace/projects/ngx-json-contextmenu/README.md

  * disabled: Disables the context menu, if true not context menu will be displayed

 ## Style customization
-Define a class with `menuClass` then add the scss for it
+Define a class with `menuClass` then add the css style for it
 ```scss
 /** Adding Custom Styling To Context Menu */
 .my-custom-style {